 Business and ICT strategic alignment remains an ongoing challenge facing organizations as they react to changing requirements by adapting or introducing new technologies to existing infrastructure.
-Enterprise Architecture (EA) has increasingly become relevant to these demands and as a consequence numerous methods and frameworks for pursuing EA have emerged.
+Activity around Enterprise Architecture (EA) has increasingly become relevant to these demands and as a consequence numerous methods and frameworks for pursuing EA have emerged.
 However these approaches remain bloated, time-consuming and lacking in precision.
-This paper proposes a lightweight method for EA (LEAP) and introduces a language for representing EA components that lends itself to modelling as-is and to-be EA with a concrete aim to providing a simulation environment that delivers an unambiguous description of the required changes.
-The LEAP method and the language are illustrated with a detailed case study of business change currently being addressed by UK higher education institutions.
+This paper proposes a light-weight method for enterprise architecture and introduces a language for representing EA components that lends itself to modeling "As Is" and "To Be" EA with a concrete aim to providing a simulation environment that delivers an un-ambiguous description to what changes need to be made to an EA with respect to emerging requirements.
+The LEAP method and the language is illustrated with a detailed case study of business change currently being addressed by UK higher education institutions